BryanCaves/CareerFair_Demo/README.md

-# CareerFair Demo
+# Career Day Demo
-Demo app for the ELC High School Career Fair.
+Demo app for the ELC High School Career Day.
 Built in NodeJS using Twilio SMS